EricDosReis/css-snippets/grid/README.md

 The size of the grid gutter between columns and edges in a row is `.9375em`.

-## Use border-box: box-sizing in your base CSS!
+## Use border-box: box-sizing in your base CSS

 ```css
 *,